East Champaran district

-East Champaran is an administrative district in the state of Bihar in India.The district headquarters are located at Motihari.
-Prior to 1st Dec 1977, there was a single district called "Champaran".
-On 1 December 1977, the district was divided into 2 parts (Purvi Champaran) East Champaran and (Paschimi Champaran) West Champaran.
+East Champaran district or Purvi Champaran district is an administrative district in the Tirhut division of the state of Bihar in India.
+The district headquarter is located at Motihari.
+Prior to 1971, there was a single Champaran District.
+On 1 December 1971, it was divided into East and West Champaran (Purvi and Paschimi Champaran).
 In early days the land of East Chamapran was ruled by different kingdoms as Videha, Sunga, Kanvas.
 It is also believed that Champaran used to be a major part of King Janak's empire.
-Mahatma Gandhi Started his famous Satyagraha movement from here.
+Mahatma Gandhi started his famous Satyagraha movement from here.